wbeard/grunt-webdriver-jasmine-runner/README.md

       seleniumJar: "#{__dirname}/lib/selenium-server-standalone-2.31.0.jar" # Only specified when starting a local selenium server
       seleniumServerHost: undefined # Only specified when running tests on a remote selenium server
       seleniumServerPort: 4444
+      seleniumServerArgs: [] # Only specified when starting a local selenium server
+      seleniumServerJvmArgs: [] # Only specified when starting a local selenium server
       browser: 'chrome'
       testServer: 'localhost'
       testServerPort: 8000